Second Regular Session of the 31st Legislature

-Pursuant to AS24.60.155, all legislators and legislative employees shall complete a legislative ethics course administered by the Select Committee on Legislative Ethics within 10 days of the first day of the First Regular Session of each Legislature.
+Pursuant to AS 24.60.155, all legislators and legislative employees shall complete a legislative ethics course administered by the Select Committee on Legislative Ethics within 10 days of the first regular session of each legislature.

 Those covered by the Legislative Ethics Act include:

 - Staff to legislators